 Carl’s Jr. is owned by the same company that owns Hardee’s, so you’ll see a lot of similarities on their menu.

-While it’s never a good idea to make fast-food your first choice, there are ways to make it work for at least one meal at Carl’s Jr. if you overslept and had to run out of the house without food for the day.
+While it’s never a good idea to make fast-food your first choice, there are ways to make it work for at least one meal.

 Here’s how to eat low-carb at Carl’s Jr.

 Tips For Ordering at Carl’s Jr.

 Fast food is never something that you want to make a part of your daily or even weekly dietary routine, but there might be times when you find yourself in need of food and there is nothing else available.

 When it comes to keto, eating at home is always best.
 This allows you to purchase high quality ingredients at the store and prepare them at home using keto-friendly ingredients.

 As far as fast food goes, there are a few key features that sets Carl Jr’s apart from the competition.
 For example, we like that they provide their nutritional information on their website.